DenisFrezzato/hyper-ts/README.md

 A `Conn`, short for “connection”, models the entirety of a connection between the HTTP server and the user agent, both request and response.

-State changes are tracked by the phanton type `S`.
+State changes are tracked by the phantom type `S`.

 ```ts
 class Conn<S> {